fabiosv/reactnd-forum-app/README.md

 * install all project dependencies with `npm install` or `yarn install`
 * install all project dependencies with `npm install --no-bin-links` if you are using Vagrant or VirtualBox
 * start the development server with `npm start` or `yarn start`
+* also live at link https://reactnd-forum-app.herokuapp.com (may take a while on first load and after certain time without navigation)

 ## What You're Getting
 ```bash